Seldom has 'starship' been so literal... or insufficient.

 In Remnants, the humans who awaken when the ship reaches a destination initially think they've landed on a bizarre alien world.
 They soon discover it's a massive spaceship controlled by a sentient AI that brought them aboard as a curiosity.

 In Robert Reed's Great Ship series, the Great Ship itself is an ancient abandoned artifact which was claimed and settled by mankind's descendents.
 It is larger than Jupiter.
 The interior of the ship has hundreds of thousands of enormous caverns which are inhabited by the passengers.
 The ship has fourteen gimbaled fusion engines on one end, each of which is large enough to fit several dozen Earth-sized planets within their nozzles, which are fed from dozens of hydrogen fuel tanks whose individual volume exceeds that of all the Earth's oceans combined by several orders of magnitude.
 In The Well of Stars, a planet weapon is shown - the Sword of Creation - a planet-wide hyperfiber ring which has microscopic black holes tethered to its rim, which is then spun up and repeatedly launched at planets to expose a path to its core for mining.

-Cordwainer Smith gives us The Golden Ship - A sphere 90 Million miles in length (short of an AU by 2 million miles).
-That's approximately a 100 times larger than Earth's sun!
+Cordwainer Smith gives us The Golden Ship - a sphere 90 million miles in length (just 2 million miles short of an AU).
+That's approximately 100 times larger than Earth's sun!
 Extremely fast, it could move in seconds.
 However, the Golden Ship is really a decoy, being mostly hollow and consisting of foam and wires.
 It has no weapons of its own, and must rely on its speed to survive.